django-functest/django-functest/docs/common.rst

       Set data directly into the Django session from the supplied dictionary.
       This is useful for implementing setup/shortcuts needed for specific views.

+   .. method:: get_session_data()

+      Get the Django session as a dictionary.
+This is useful for creating assertions.

    .. method:: submit(css_selector, wait_for_reload=True, auto_follow=True, window_closes=False)

       Submits a form via the button specified in ``css_selector``.